NicoMincuzzi/tdd-by-example/README.md

 4. Remove **duplication**

    4.1 here the duplication is between the data in the test and the data in the code

+   4.2 substitute the parameters `amount` and `multiplier` for the constants